jlangch/venice/doc/readme/recursion.md

 ## Tail Call Optimization (TCO)

-Venice has support for tail call optimization.
+Venice has support for automatic *tail call optimization*.
 The recursive call must be in tail position.